Grab your copy now: The Plant-Powered Plan to Beat Diabetes

 Description

-This classic, caramelized, vegan, gluten-free recipe for roasted Brussels sprouts is your new favorite comfort food side dish for all of your favorite meals.
+This easy, classic, yummy, vegan, gluten free Maple Balsamic Oven Roasted Brussel Sprouts is your new favorite comfort food side dish for all of your favorite meals, from holidays to Sunday night dinners.

 Ingredients